AlexWang-16/learn_javafx/README.md

 ### JFX14
 A demo showing how bi-directional binding works.
 The original example uses `NumberFormat.getNumberInstance()` instead of `converter` as shown on line 43 of MainController.java.
 It is a separate approach to solving the same problem, but the NumberFormat method creates a warning about binding being changed while NumberStringConverter works flawlessly by ensuring the same type is kept in generics (the slider is of type DoubleProperty which implements `Property<Number>` and converter of type `StringConverter<Number>`ensures they are the same type.

+### JFX15
+A demo showing how to create a menubar and its components: MenuSeparateItem, MenuItem, and Menus.